Kaʻimi Fairbairn: 2023 season

+2024 season

 On March 6, 2024, Fairbairn signed a three-year, $15.9 million contract extension with the Texans through 2026.
 During a Week 2 19–13 victory over the Chicago Bears, Fairbairn converted four field goals, including three of 50-plus yards, earning AFC Special Teams Player of the Week.
 Three weeks later, Fairbairn converted a 59-yard field goal against the Bills with 0:00 remaining in the fourth quarter to deliver the Texans a win.
 He converted 34 of 36 extra point attempts and 36 of 42 field goal attempts in the 2024 season.

 Despite Fairbairn having a good field goal percentage, he missed two field goals inside 30 yards, against the New York Jets and the Tennessee Titans.
 Both misses proved to be costly, as the Texans lost both of those games by one score.

-Fairbairn's struggles continued in the playoffs, as he missed two field goals and an extra point in a 23-14 loss against the Kansas City Chiefs in the Divisional Round.
+Fairbairn's struggles continued in the playoffs, as he missed two field goals and an extra point in a 23–14 loss against the Kansas City Chiefs in the Divisional Round.

-After Jon Weeks was let go in free agency, Fairbairn became the longest tenured Texan.
+2025 season

+In the 2025 season, Fairbairn had his best season to date, tying David Akers for the NFL record for fields goals converted in a season in spite of missing two games.
+He converted all 28 of his extra point attempts and 44 of 48 field goal attempts in the 2025 season, setting a career high in points scored (160).

+2026 season

+On March 10, 2026, Fairbairn signed a two-year, $13 million contract extension with the Texans, making him the highest-paid kicker in the league.